agibsonsw/PrintHtml/readme.md

 - Remove workaround to fix gaps in background color (it is recommended to just use a reliable font like Courier)
 - Change method of underlining annotations to work in wrap mode and non-wrap mode and with background colors
 - Fix for CSS in annotation table not handling comment overflow
+- Thanks to castles_made_of_sand a.k.a sublimator for package_resources.py (https://github.com/sublimator/PackageResources) and skuroda for his contributions to said library.

 #Version 0.5.6
 - Expose filters to ExportBbcode